ipregistry/ipregistry-python/README.md

 print(ipInfo)
 ```

+More samples are available in the [samples](https://github.com/ipregistry/ipregistry-python/tree/master/samples)
+folder.

 ### Caching

 The Ipregistry client has built-in support for in-memory caching.
 The default cache strategy is to memoize up to